cmu-csd-phd/csd-blog/website/content/2026/stepwise-flow-grpo.md

     {name = "Committee Member 3's Full Name", url = "Committee Member 3's page"}
 ]
 +++

-Flow matching models like Stable Diffusion 3.5 generate an image by iteratively denoising random noise over many small steps.
+Flow matching models like Stable Diffusion 3.5 and FLUX generate an image by iteratively denoising random noise over many small steps.
 When we want to fine-tune these models with reinforcement learning, say to make them follow text prompts more faithfully or produce more aesthetic outputs, a natural question arises: which steps deserve credit, or blame, for the final result?

 The current state of the art, [Flow-GRPO](https://arxiv.org/abs/2505.05470), sidesteps this question.
 Every denoising step gets the same credit, computed from the reward on the final image.
 If the image is good, every step is reinforced equally.
 If it is bad, every step is penalized.
 This is a tempting simplification, but it ignores something important about how diffusion generation actually works.
 Different steps do fundamentally different things, and treating them identically wastes most of the available learning signal.